reidmorrison/semantic_logger/README.md

 #### Changing the Class name for Log Entries

-When Semantic Logger is included on a Rails project it automatically replaces the loggers for Rails, ActiveRecord::Base, ActionController::Base, and ActiveResource::Base with wrappers that set their Class name.
+When Semantic Logger is included in a Rails project it automatically replaces the loggers for Rails, ActiveRecord::Base, ActionController::Base, and ActiveResource::Base with wrappers that set their Class name.
 For example in semantic_logger/railtie.rb: